Gluesticks Blog

 Amazing Homemade French Bread Recipe

-This amazing french bread recipe yields 2 loaves of soft and chewy bread.
+This amazing French bread recipe yields 2 soft, chewy loaves.
 Perfect to serve with dinner or to use for sandwiches!

 5 from 1 vote